hsf-training/hsf-training-ssh-webpage/ssh-tutorial/08-tips.md

 ## Using a terminal multiplexer (e.g. tmux, screen)

-When you loose your ssh connection or your terminal window is closed, all processes that had been running in that terminal are also killed.
+When you lose your ssh connection or your terminal window is closed, all processes that had been running in that terminal are also killed.
 This can be frustrating if it is a long-running process such compilation or a dataset download.